HOW TO READ THE TABLATURE

 Each line of the tablature is a guitar string, as shown in the figures below.
 The first string in tablature is the high E string and the sixth string is the low E String.
 So the tablature basically shows the neck of the guitar and the strings.

 Now, the symbols that appear at the beginning, for instance, could be the symbol 4/4 which is the time of the song.
 The number placed on a line of tablature indicates you have to press that fret on that string.

-Below, however we must press the first fret on the third string.
+In the next however, we must press the first fret on the third string.

 The fingering of the left hand:

 The fingering of the left hand is represented by circled numbers that are always at the bottom of the tablature.
-The index finger is indicated by the circled number 1, the middle from No. 2, the ring by No. 3 and the little finger from No. 4.
+The index finger is indicated by the circled number 1, the middle by 2, the ring by 3 and the little finger by 4.

 The fingering of the right hand:

 In this book we will only use three fingers of right hand to perform all the exercises and songs.
 This is the easiest way for a beginner to learn the technique of alternating bass.

 To pluck the strings I use the thumb (p), the index (i) and the middle (m).
 The fingers used are indicated above the tablature.